Has your older child regressed with the arrival of a new sibling? Learn what to do when young children regress because of new baby jealousy.

 Those two weeks after welcoming my twins home were some of the most challenging times… but not because of the two babies.

 As much as we prepared our then-three-year-old son about his two baby brothers, the change still took a toll on him.
-He didn’t exactly resent, hurt or speak ill of his brothers.
+He didn’t exactly resent, hurt, or speak ill of his brothers.

-Instead, he regressed.
+Instead, my preschooler regressed.

-What to do about new baby jealousy and regression
+What to do about new baby jealousy

 1. Be firm

-You might say, “I know it doesn’t feel good sometimes with all the changes happening at home.
-But I need you to be able to get your own bowl, like you’ve always done.
-Mama getting the bowl for you won’t make the bad feelings go away.
+You might say, “I know it doesn’t feel good sometimes with all these changes.
+But I need you to be able to get your own bowl as you’ve always done.
+Mommy getting the bowl for you won’t make the bad feelings go away.
 Let’s think of other ways we can make them go away, but for now, I’d like you to get your bowl.”